schitresh/computer_science/networks/L2_data_link_layer/6_virtual_lan.md

 - Secondary VLANs provide isolation between the ports
   - Isolated VLANs
     - Cannot communicate with other hosts directly
-    - Can communicate only with with associated promiscuous port
+    - Can communicate only with associated promiscuous port
   - Community VLANs: Can communicate with each other and associated promiscous port

 ## Switch Ports